mortazavilab/TALON/README.md

 ### Obtaining an abundance matrix from your TALON database
 If you would like to extract an abundance matrix for your TALON-processed datasets, use the tool *talon_create_abundance_file_from_database*.
+You can provide the filtered transcript list you obtained from talon_filter_transcripts if you would like to restrict the abundance file to those transcripts.

 ```
 talon_abundance --h